MindOrbit/CON5013/README.md

 - The corresponding tab is removed from the UI.
 - All related REST endpoints return HTTP 404 (hidden surface area).
-- Any dependent UI actions are hidden (e.g., the â€œRun in Terminalâ€ button disappears when Terminal is disabled).
+- Any dependent UI actions are hidden (e.g., the “Run in Terminal” button disappears when Terminal is disabled).

 Example: